DanielHinbest/Portfolio/README.md

 # Daniel Hinbest's Portfolio
 This is a application built to showcase my skills, experience, and projects.
 It was written using React and was the chosen framework to get some practice using React for building applications.
-It will require the installation of Node.js and the downloading of the node modules, which can be done by running the npm install command in the directory.
+It will require the installation of Node.js and the downloading of the node modules, which can be done by running the 'npm install' command in the directory.

 # Getting Started with Create React App